Tell EU stories, develop your journalism skills, and make your voice heard!

 In 2026, earnings will be lower and prices will rise more

-The same negative expectations are reflected when it comes to inflation, that is, prices.
-After peaking in 2022-2023, prices have slowed significantly over the last two years.
-But Italians continue to fear that inflation will rise again.
-In fact, 84% of those surveyed believe it will be higher than this year.
+The same negative expectations are also reflected in inflation, or rather, prices.
+After peaking in 2022-2023, prices have slowed significantly over the past two years.
+But Italians continue to fear a new rise in inflation.
+In fact, 84% of respondents believe it will be higher than this year’s.
 This is a very high percentage: the European average is 50%.

-Finally, there are two areas on which Italian citizens appear more pro-European than others, in a certain sense.
-The first is the question of coordination between EU governments when it comes to economic and budgetary policies.
-A full 82% believe there should be more cohesive and coordinated work, while just 4% say more autonomy is needed.
-European averages point in the same direction, but are less extreme: 66% favor more coordination, 12% oppose it.
+Finally, there are two areas in which Italian citizens appear, in a certain sense, more pro-European than others.
+The first concerns the issue of coordination between EU governments on economic and budgetary policies.
+A full 82% believe greater cohesion and coordination is necessary, while only 4% say greater autonomy is needed.
+European averages point in the same direction, but are less extreme: 66% favor greater coordination, 12% oppose it.

 Written by